 The British tank destroyers are largely well protected but sluggish beasts that pack decent firepower on paper but when you dive deeper you will find out they provide more variety than what it appears to be.
 Starting out at tier 2 the UC 2-pdr is a tiny frail box that is decently mobile with a nice pew-pew gun on it.
 At tier 2 it can be slightly a let down since you cannot afford to be shot at….by anything since you will die before your gun can come into play.
 Play this tank a bit further back and avoid taking hits.

 At tier 5 this line dramatically shifts towards a slower paced tank in the form of the “AT#” series of tanks.
 Overall these tanks are not speedy tanks but bring other aspects to the table to make them worthwhile.
-The AT 2 kicks off things at tier 5 and is an absolute monster as far as armor goes.
+At tier 5 the AT 2 is an absolute monster as far as armor goes.
 The AT 2 does not have many good gun options but the upgraded 6-pdr is adequate enough to pester your opponents to death.
-The AT 2’s job is the plow ahead and take the hits since it is immune to even tier 6’s from the front unless they hit some small weak spots or use premium ammo.
+Plow ahead and take the hits since the AT 2 is immune to a lot of enemies around tier 5 on its frontal armor.
 This tank might not be for everyone since you won’t light up the score board every match but for those who like to soak up damage it is very rewarding.

 At tier 8 the size of your tank dramatically increases with the AT 15.
-Armor wise the AT 15 has good “on paper” armor but the upper section of the tank is littered with weak spots and at tier 8 struggles at times against same tier tanks and especially against tier 9/10’s as far as protection goes.
-At tier 7 the armor scheme works with the AT-15a but at tier 8 it starts to show its flaws.
+The AT 15’s armor has good “on paper” armor but the upper section of the tank is littered with weak spots.
+Its armor at tier 8 struggles at times against same tier tanks.
+Tier 9/10’s especially are difficult to deal with without taking damage.
 To make up for the larger size/iffy armor the AT-15 has an excellent top gun with the 20-pdr Type B which should be unlocked easily if you unlocked the 20-pdr’s on the previous tanks.
 This gun might be a mere “side grade” but it is very wise to unlock it before you grind towards the Tortoise since you will need it for that tank or suffer immensely.
 The AT-15 plays similar to the AT 8/AT 7 but is spotted a tad more due to the larger size.

 Tortoise Tank Guide: https://wotguru.com/tank-guide-tortoise/